Heartmoor Farm Education Centre provides classes, workshops, and

 Located near Kents Store, Virginia, 25 minutes from Charlottesville and 40 minutes from downtown Richmond, our farm is surrounded by a horseshoe of private, protected land.
 The quiet sounds of nature and the beauty of the seasons unfold slowly around.

 Robert has spent 20 years working with elementary and middle school students.
-He has been a metal and ceramic artist, building restorationist, and therapeutic teacher.
-He has his BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma at the 6-12 level.
+He is a licensed contractor, a metal and ceramic artist, building restorationist, and therapeutic teacher.
+He earned a BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma at the 6-12 level.
 As a certified Director of K-12 schools in Virginia, he remains current in iMAT, Wilderness First-Aid (NOLS), and CPR.
-He lives at Heartmoor Farm, a civil war era farmstead with his family in Kents Store, VA.
+He lives at Heartmoor Farm, a 19th century farmstead with his family in Kents Store, VA.